rkm/ansible-role-dotnet-core/README.md

 # Ansible Role: .Net Core SDK/Runtime

 Installs the [.NET Core SDK/Runtime](https://www.microsoft.com/net).
 For supported systems, see [here](meta/main.yml).

-Note that Ubuntu 19.04 (disco dingo) is not currently tested against.
+Note that Ubuntu 19.04 (disco dingo) should be supported, but is not currently included in the CI build.

 ## Role Variables